You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-Myself and bassist Jeff also had the pleasure of meeting Jimi's bassist and army buddy Billy Cox on 2 occasions at "Experience Hendrix" shows.
-And then we had the priviledge of having him call US back-after he provided info for us to send him our (old) demo!
-During rehearsal one day (*the 5 minutes we took a break from playing Hendrix music) the phone rings...and it's Billy Cox! ...saying that he just got off the road, and that he had *dug what we were sounding like!
-As it turned out, it was another stroke of lightning to me as we were all shocked to hear his voice coming through -on speaker! (*A kind of feather in our cap :)
+Myself and bassist Jeff also had the pleasure of MEETING Jimi's bassist, army buddy, and best friend Billy Cox on 2 occasions at "Experience Hendrix" shows.
+And then we had the good fortune of having him call US back once...after he provided INFO for us to send him our (old) demo!
+Then, 6 months later during rehearsal one day-the VERY 5 minutes we took a tiny break from playing Hendrix music, *the phone rings...and it's Billy Cox! ...saying that he just got off the road, and that he had "dug what we were sounding like!"
+As it turned out, that was just another stroke of lightning to me, as we were all shocked... to hear Jimi's best friend Billy Cox, coming through on speaker phone! (*A kind of feather in our cap :) ~

-*And please feel free to visit our Jimi Hendrix content on the X-RAY IMIJ / Facebook page.
+*Please feel free to also visit our Facebook Jimi Hendrix *content ...simple as hitting the FB button here!